berto-dev/linux-arch-installation-flow/README.md

 - download rufus:<br>
   [rufus official downloads](https://rufus.ie/it/) and starto to create an <i>iso bootable</i> usb drive with arch iso image
-  - raccommended: check your bios is an uefi:
+  - raccommended: check your bios is an uefi:<br>
-    ...in bios you can find it in the options
+  ⠀...in bios you can find it in the options<br>
-    ...in windows: win+R and write "msinfo32" and "BIOS" (or BIOS mode)
+  ⠀...in windows: win+R and write "msinfo32" and "BIOS" (or BIOS mode)<br>
   - [raccommended option](https://blog.htbaa.com/wp-content/uploads/2013/11/rufus.png): GPT, UEFI, FAT32, 8192byte, and load iso of arch.
   <br>